ciordia9/buffett-radar/WEEKLY_RADAR_PROTOCOL.md

 - **Enrichment:**
     - Add summaries of the top 1-3 most important stories to the `news_events` array in the JSON.
     - Include key quotes and your interpretation of their significance.
-- **Competing Narratives:** Watch for:
+- **Intelligence Notes:** Watch for:
-  - Analyst upgrades/downgrades (which thesis do they support?)
+  - Analyst sentiment shifts (upgrading? downgrading? changing reasoning?)
-  - Greg Abel commentary or actions (tech focus vs operational focus?)
+  - Greg Abel commentary or actions (what's his focus?)
-  - Sector performance news (XLI/XLU strength = bull case, tech dominance = bear case)
+  - Sector performance trends (which sectors getting attention?)

 ### Step 2.3: Top Holdings Deep Dive